metal-stack/docs/docs/src/overview/networking.md

 Listing 5 shows the required FRR configuration of the BGP control plane.
 Only content not discussed so far is explained.
 The section `vrf vrf3981` contains the mapping from layer-3 VNI to VRF.
 This is required to be able to install EVPN IP prefix routes (type-5 routes) into the routing table.
 Further the file contains a global BGP instance `router bgp 4200000011` definition.
 A new setting `redistribute connected route-map LOOPBACKS` is in place to filter the redistribution of routes that are not matching the local loopback interface.
 The route-map is defined with `route-map LOOPBACKS permit 10`.
 With the configuration line  `address-family l2vpn evpn`, the EVPN address family is enabled between BGP neighbours. `advertise-all-vni` makes the switch a VTEP configures it in such a way, that all locally configured VNIs should be advertised by the BGP control plane.

 The second BGP instance configuration is specific to the tenant VRF `router bgp 4200000011 vrf vrf3981`.
 This VRF BGP instance configures the l2vpn evpn address family with `advertise ipv4 unicast` to announce IP prefixes in BGP's routing information base (RIB).
 This is required to apply learned routes to the routing tables of connected hosts.
-The Maximum-Prefix feature is useful to avoid that a router recieves more routes than the router memory can take.
+The Maximum-Prefix feature is useful to avoid that a router receives more routes than the router memory can take.
 The maximum number of prefixes a tenant server is allowed to announce is limited to `100` with: `neighbor MACHINE maximum-prefix 100`.

 #### Spine setup